 |Listed Funds||Closed-ended corporate funds which are to be listed on a recognised stock exchange and can take advantage of a streamlined authorisation process||Listed funds are certified funds which must have at least two Jersey resident directors and a Jersey-based manager or administrator to monitor the fund||Useful for funds who wish to reach more than 50 investors|

 |Unclassified Funds||Unclassified funds are funds that are offered to more than 50 investors or are listed and do not fall within the definition of a recognised fund or the simplified regulatory regimes for listed, expert or eligible investor funds.
 Unclassified funds are certified funds and are suitable structures for public offerings||Unclassified funds must have a Jersey-based manager and, for open-ended funds, a Jersey-based custodian||Allows investors to sell shares on the market, thereby establishing a permanent capital base for the fund|

 |Recognised Funds||They are the most highly-regulated funds in Jersey||More suitable for retail investors|

 Whether you are looking to structure a corporate vehicle or an open or closed-ended fund, Jersey has a wide range of structuring options available.

 Jersey’s forward-thinking approach has ensured that the Island remains at the forefront of the funds sector, and in 2017 it introduced the Jersey Private Fund (JPF).
 The JPF offers a streamlined, effective and proportionate product for privately offered alternative investment funds.

-This fast-track regime has proven very popular and as at 24 September 2018, the JFSC had granted authorisation to 167 JPFs.
+This fast-track regime has proven very popular and as at 30 September 2020, the JFSC had granted authorisation to 365 JPFs.
 This figure represents an increase of 37% since September 2019.